Van Life Europe: 8 months & 12 countries in a campervan

 - Insulation: Armaflex 30 mm in walls and roof (instead of 19 mm).
 Sheep's wool or Isolex in cavities.

-- Insulated windows: Thermal mats (silver/aluminum foil) for interior and exterior use. €80–150 per window set.
+- Insulated windows: Thermal mats (silver/aluminum foil) inside and out. €80–150 per window set.

-- Frost-proof water pipes: Insulate all pipes, additionally insulate wastewater pipes with 12V heating cables (80–150 €).
+- Frost-proof water pipes: Insulate all pipes, additionally equip wastewater pipes with 12V heating cables (80–150 €).

-- Gas cylinders in winter: Propane is liquid down to -42 °C, butane only down to 0 °C. Buy a winter blend (winter propane).
+- Gas cylinders in winter: Propane is liquid down to -42 °C, butane only down to 0 °C. Buy a winter mixture (winter propane).

 - Starter battery protection: Weaker in cold weather.
-Have a spare jump starter (battery-powered jump starter, €80).
+Have a spare jump starter (battery jump starter €80).

-Winter jobs for van lifers: Ski instructor (Alps, Pyrenees, November–April), surf camps as a trainer (Canary Islands year-round), seasonal hospitality (restaurants, hotels), online freelance work as always.
+Winter jobs for van lifers: ski instructor (Alps, Pyrenees, November–April), surf camps as a trainer (Canary Islands all year round), seasonal hospitality (restaurants, hotels), online freelance work as always.

 Van-life community and the reality behind the Instagram pictures

-The Van life community This is the often underestimated advantage of this lifestyle.
-And at the same time, there is a The reality behind the Instagram pictures, which many don't know before their first van trip.
+The van life community is the often underestimated plus of this lifestyle.
+At the same time, there's a reality behind the Instagram pictures that many don't know before their first van trip.

 Where can you find the van life community?

-- Spain winter pitches: Valencia region (Gandia, Oliva), Andalusia (Cabo de Gata), Canary Islands.
+- Wintering spots in Spain: Valencia region (Gandia, Oliva), Andalusia (Cabo de Gata), Canary Islands.
 Hundreds of van lifers spend the winter here; potlucks and jam sessions are commonplace.

-- Portugal surf spots: Nazaré, Ericeira, Lagos.
-Young surf-van-life scene with yoga meetups on the beach.
+- Popular surf spots in Portugal: Nazaré, Ericeira, Lagos.
+A young surf van life scene with yoga meetups on the beach.

 - Meet-ups and festivals: Vantastival (Ireland), Adventure Van Expo (Germany, Austria, Italy annually), Vanlife Gathering (Portugal).